A nursing facility is not eligible to receive medical assistance payments unless it refrains from all of the following:

 (2) engaging in preferential selection from waiting lists based on an applicant's ability to pay privately or an applicant's refusal to pay for a special service.

-A nursing facility is not eligible to receive medical assistance payments unless it refrains from requiring any vendor of medical care as defined by section 256B.02, subdivision 7, who is reimbursed by medical assistance under a separate fee schedule, to pay any amount based on utilization or service levels or any portion of the vendor's fee to the nursing facility except as payment for renting or leasing space or equipment or purchasing support services from the nursing facility as limited by section 256R.54.
+(f) Requiring any vendor of medical care as defined by section 256B.02, subdivision 7, who is reimbursed by medical assistance under a separate fee schedule, to pay any amount based on utilization or service levels or any portion of the vendor's fee to the nursing facility except as payment for renting or leasing space or equipment or purchasing support services from the nursing facility as limited by section 256B.433.
 All agreements must be disclosed to the commissioner upon request of the commissioner.
-Nursing facilities and vendors of ancillary services that are found to be in violation of this subdivision shall each be subject to an action by the state of Minnesota or any of its subdivisions or agencies for treble civil damages on the portion of the fee in excess of that allowed by this subdivision and section 256R.54.
-Damages awarded must include three times the excess payments together with costs and disbursements including reasonable attorney fees or their equivalent.
+Nursing facilities and vendors of ancillary services that are found to be in violation of this provision shall each be subject to an action by the state of Minnesota or any of its subdivisions or agencies for treble civil damages on the portion of the fee in excess of that allowed by this provision and section 256B.433.
+Damages awarded must include three times the excess payments together with costs and disbursements including reasonable attorney's fees or their equivalent.